Rakeela/dragora-notes/2022-02-03-Two-Hundred-and-Twenty-Seventh.md

 My weight is what I consider under control.
 I control it by feasting-and-fasting patterns of food consumption.
 I'm not hideously fat.
 Nevertheless...
 Maybe I should commission a picture of myself as a fat dragon.
 Just for virtualization points.

 ---
+I want to try a beer modified with labrador tea.
+It's a forbidden and slightly poisonous plant, the labrador tea, and the specific modification of beer with labrador tea was banned for supposedly increasing aggression!
+I have my doubts and moreover I have my curiosity.

+---
 Back to [[day-post-archive]]